AMWA-TV/info-006/docs/Device implementation How To.md

 ```

 Now restart `npm run build-and-start` and explore the changes you have made to the `right-gain` control.
-Since you've uses the new NcGainCustom for `master gain` and `left-gain` these elements will also be mutable.
+Since you've uses the new NcGainCustom for `master gain` and `left-gain` these elements will also have the new `mute` parameter.

 The `oids` remain the same with this change but we must use the level and parameter index for the derived class to interact with the `mute` parameter.
 The level is now 6 in the class hierarchy and the parameter for `mute` is 1 as indicated in the code `@myIdDecorator('6p1')`.

 **Read the Default Value for Mute**